tarrus1/tarrus1/README.md

-- 👋 Hi, I’m @tarrus
+- 👋 Hi, I’m Joseph Cheptarus
-- 👀 I’m interested in front end development
+- 👀 I’m interested in front end Blockchain (smart_contract) development
-- 🌱 I’m currently looking for a job in reactjs
+- 🌱 I’m currently looking for a job in reactjs | web3 dev
-- 💞️ I’m looking to collaborate on reactjs
+- 💞️ I’m looking to collaborate on web3
-- 📫 How to reach me josephcheptarus1@gmail.com
+- 📫 How to reach me omollojoce@gmail.com
+-

 <!---
 tarrus1/tarrus1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.